tandeshao/tp/docs/UserGuide.md

 Examples:
 * `find n/ John` returns john and John Doe
-* `find n/alex david` returns Alex Yeoh and David Li and Alexa.
+* `find n/alex n/david` returns Alex Yeoh and David Li and Alexa.
 * If David Li has an email davidLi98@gmail.com, then `find e/gmail` would return David Li.
 * If John has a phone number 90400202, then `find p/9040` would return John.
 * If John has a phone number 90400202, then `find p/202` would return John.
+* `find n/alex yeo` would only match with contacts that have "alex yeo" contained within their name.
+For example, "Alex Yeoh" would be a successful match.
 * If John has a tag family, then `find t/family` would return John.
 * If John has a tag family, then `find t/fam` would return no result.